Q. What is Sustainability?

 Q. Can I participate in the program for just one semester?

-During the application process, the Sustainability Program Selection Committee will favor those candidates who commit to a full-year of participation and residency in the program.
+During the application process, the Sustainability Program Selection Committee will favor those candidates who commit to a full academic year of participation and residency in the program.
+The summer internship experience is independent and a student can take only that if they so choose.

 Q. Can I begin the program in the spring and finish in the fall?
 Or can I complete one semester during one year and the second semester during another year?